 Again, you can use your road cycling shoes (or mountain biking ones if you use SPD pedals on your bike).

-Indoor cycling shoes are just better ventilated and lighter, so they are more suitable for riding indoors.
+Indoor cycling shoes are better ventilated and lighter, making them more suitable for indoor riding.

 Some models have flat soles, so you can use them for multiple sports.
 Those are especially useful if you go to spin classes.

-When choosing shoes for indoor cycling, you have to make sure they are compatible with the cleat type of pedals you use.
+When choosing shoes for indoor cycling, ensure they are compatible with the cleat type on your pedals.

 I recommend reading my guides on ‘How to choose bicycle pedals‘ and ‘How to choose cycling shoes‘ for more info, pros, and cons of the different types.